 Trellis Step 3: Assemble Top

 Now that everything is pre-drilled, it’s time to start assembling.
 Apply glue to one end of your one-by-six decorative top piece.
-Slide it into the top of one of channels.
-Rest the other end of the one-by-six inside the other channel so that the board stays level while you secure it.
+Slide it into the top of one of cap moulding.
+Rest the other end of the one-by-six inside the other cap moulding so that the board stays level while you secure it.
 Secure with 2” screws through the top two pre-drilled holes.

-Don’t worry about the other channel, we’ll get to that later.
+Don’t worry about the other moulding, we’ll get to that later.

 Trellis Step 4: Add Rungs

 Before attaching the rungs, I like to lay them all out in order.
 Cedar lumber varies in color and I didn’t want a bunch of light boards at the top of the trellis and then all of the dark ones at the bottom, so I mixed it up.

 Line up the rungs one by one along the moulding below the one-by-six.
 I used a speed square and a couple of one-by-two scrap pieces cut to 2” as spacers to make sure the rungs were perpendicular to the side and properly spaced, and I propped up the opposite ends of the rungs on the other moulding.
 When you’re ready to attach them, apply a liberal amount of glue to the end of the rung and secure in place with a 2” screw.
 Work your way down to the bottom until you run out of rungs.
 Your rungs may get slightly off center of the pre-drilled holes, but don’t worry if it’s just a little.
 If it gets to be too much, you can lessen the gaps between rungs slightly.